1. Please tell us your plans after graduating from BSB

 I think BSB has many things that are special about it but if I were to pick one thing it would be that it is part of a global community of schools known as Nord Anglia Education.
 This enables us to easily communicate between schools and even participate in collaborations with Juilliard, MIT and most relevant to me, UNICEF.

-As I mentioned previously, I had the privilege of attending the NAE-UNICEF summit in New York over the summer, as well as visiting the NAE camp in Tanzania and our chalet in Switzerland.
+As I mentioned previously, I had the privilege of attending the NAE-UNICEF summit in New York in 2019, as well as visiting the NAE camp in Tanzania and chalet in Switzerland.
 Being part of such a wide and global community of schools is a truly unique experience.

 10.What advice do you have for other students at school?

-My piece of advice would be to engage yourself as much as you can, seriously like immerse yourself in the school take full advantage of everything we have to offer, it is genuinely a once in a lifetime opportunity, which very few other schools can offer you.
+My piece of advice would be to engage yourself as much as you can, seriously like immerse yourself in the schoo and take full advantage of everything BSB has to offer, it is genuinely a once in a lifetime opportunity, which very few other schools can offer you.
 If you are unsure of participating in something, just talk to your teachers, they know you and what it’s like to be in school, so they always have good advice at hand for you.

 Should you ever feel like our school is missing something, then speak up, I have found that our school is receptive to feedback, after all we started a snack shack business, started recycling, reduced canteen waste etc., so if you want something to be changed, do not feel hesitant or afraid to speak up because someone at BSB will listen to you.